 TMF SKID ROW RESIDENCY

-This year will be our third year partnering with PCCP and Breakdance Project Uganda.
+We have partnered with PCCP, Breakdance Project Uganda and U&I India to bring our programs to Uganda and India.
 We are excited to bring more TMF Tribe members to provide a larger range of classes for their students.
 If you are interested in donating or sponsoring our outreach trip, click below!

 TMF offers a free one week Arts Camp throughout the U.S. and Internationally.
 The week is filled with various Performing and Visual Arts Classes and ends with our "Wrap Party" and Performance, showcasing all of the things participants learned throughout the week.